mandymichael/variable-fonts-dev/src/site/posts/ooze-cheee-demo.md

 {% block content %}
 Chee is one of my favourite variable fonts to create fun demos with because it has a few really interesting axes.
-For this effect, we make use of the "Temp" axis which makes the font characters look like they are dripping.
-This axis could be used for a whole bunch of different styles, slime, blood, water drops, icecream!
-It's a pretty versatile axis if you are willing to get creative with it.
+For this effect, I've used the `temp` axis which makes the font characters look like they are dripping.

+This axis could be used for a whole bunch of different styles, slime, blood, icecream!
+It's a pretty versatile axis if you think a little creatively.
+So with that in mind, let's get started.

-Like our other examples we set up base html and css.
+First I'll setup the foundations i.e. the html and css.
+In this case is a simple `h1` with some text in it, and the `font-family` set to Chee, and `font-variation-settings` property using the `temp` axis and an initial value of `0`, which happens to be it's minimum value.

 ``` html
 <h1>Ooze</h1>